callumhackett/obsidian_polka_theme/README.md

 ## Fonts

-Theme and font taste don't always go together, so the user is left to select which fonts are loaded via the main settings.
+Font taste is personal, so the user is left to select which fonts are loaded via the main settings.
 The font used in the preview images here is Franklin Gothic, which you already have if you have Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support